Teaching and Learning Enhancement Fund (TLEF)

 Arts Internal Process

-ArtsISIT senior staff reviews projects and will contact you to set up an initial meeting to discuss feedback.
+ArtsISIT senior staff reviews projects and coordinates with the Arts ISIT Director and Dean’s Office for alignment with strategic priorities.
+We will contact you to set up an initial meeting.

-ArtsISIT senior staff works closely with faculty to develop their proposals, consulting with other units (CTLT, IT, UBC Studios)
+ArtsISIT senior staff works closely with you to develop your proposal and budget, consulting with other units (CTLT, IT, UBC Studios)

 A reminder announcement of the call for submissions to the

-University Timelines will be sent out in September to ensure the proposals are submitted by the University deadlines.
+University Timelines will be sent out to ensure the LOI and proposals are submitted by the University deadlines.

 - Educational and Career Outcomes for UBC Arts Students: Towards a new Paradigm – Sunaina Assanand (Large TLEF)